alejandrocros/monte_carlo_tree_chess/README.md

 - [ ] Put minimax and minimax_pruned out of MiniMaxPlayer.

+- [ ] Perf comparison of parallel - no parallel MC implementation (profiling in notebook?).

 - [X] Parallelize Monte-Carlo evaluation.

 - [X] Check that new minimax (with self.minimax) behaves as expected